WJET/WFXP/YourErie.com — Maintenance continues on the U.S. Brig Niagara at the Great Lakes Shipyard in Cleveland.

 Every Friday, the ship’s Captain and Carpenter will update the public on the progress of the maintenance being done to the ship.

 The Niagara left Erie Oct.
-13th for the Cleveland Shipyard to undergo repairs to the stern and anywhere else needed.
+13th for the Cleveland Shipyard to undergo repairs.
 The ship arrived in Cleveland Oct.
 14th after a 12-hour journey.

-The Brig is scheduled to be back in Erie sometime in November.
+The Brig is scheduled to head back to Erie sometime around Thanksgiving.
 Sailing tours will resume in 2022.

 For news delivered right to you, subscribe to JET 24/FOX 66/YourErie.com’s breaking, daily news & severe weather email lists